hpcleuven/VscDocumentation/source/globus/endpoints.rst

 The five Flemish universities have a `High Assurance subscription <https://www.globus.org/subscriptions>`_ for Globus, which allows the creation of extra managed endpoints.

-VSC users and researchers from those universities can create their own managed endpoint under this subcription.
+VSC users and researchers from those universities can create their own managed endpoint under this subscription.

-You can find the technical prerequites `here <https://docs.globus.org/globus-connect-server/v5.4/#globus_connect_server_prerequisites>`_.
+You can find the technical prerequisites `here <https://docs.globus.org/globus-connect-server/v5.4/#globus_connect_server_prerequisites>`_.

 If you want create your own managed endpoint, please mail to data@vscentrum.be.